Personal Development and Wider Curriculum

 We at Waingels are committed to helping our students to develop into well-rounded individuals who are Kind, Proud, Resilient and Respectful.
 Through the formal and pastoral curriculum, we seek to help students to develop key knowledge and skills that will help them to aim high, to reach their aspirations and to become positive members of society.

 From the start of Year 7 to the end of their studies at Waingels, students will have the opportunity to participate in a number of extra-curricular, super-curricular and enrichment opportunities.
-Although there have been setbacks due to lockdown, we are always looking for opportunities to support students in their personal development through our wider curriculum.
+Although there have been setbacks due to lockdown, we are always looking for opportunities.
+More details can be found here.

 Follow @pdwcWaingels on Twitter for regular updates and ideas to help students with their personal development and wider curriculum.